apache/skywalking/docs/en/setup/backend/backend-meter.md

 expSuffix: <string>
 # insert metricPrefix into metric name:  <metricPrefix>_<raw_metric_name>
 metricPrefix: <string>
+# the metrics in this configuration is need to aware the information in the kubernetes environment
+kubernetesAware: <boolean>
 # Metrics rule allow you to recompute queries.
 metricsRules:
   # The name of rule, which combinates with a prefix '<metricPrefix>_' as the index/table name in storage.